MaterializeInc/materialize/doc/developer/project-management.md

 Some problems will be sufficiently straightforward with a clearly defined scope, a limited solution space, and limited effects on other teams and projects.
-In these cases, these Github Issues can be directly assigned to an owner for implementation.
+In these cases, these GitHub Issues can be directly assigned to an owner for implementation.

 Other problems will be less straightforward.
 Some may require more